bonnow/bonnow.github.io/_posts/2026-04-27-Service-Request-System-Properties.md

 ### Auto approve

 Description :

-Automatically approve the approval task when the approver is the same person as the requester.

-true : enable auto approval

-false : disable auto approval
+Automatically approve the approval task when the approver is the same person as the requester. true : enable auto approval false : disable auto approval

 ![image](https://github.com/user-attachments/assets/de5671c7-0026-490f-a966-1cbd67949730#.png)

 ### Error Notification Recipients

+Description :
+Email addresses when there is an Error at the SR flow or SR workflow

 ![image](https://github.com/user-attachments/assets/14495f9e-2660-486c-be45-ae43e699a490#.png)